A finite sample analysis of the benign overfitting phenomenon for ridge function estimation: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{he} tremendous achievements of deep learning models in the solution of complex prediction tasks have been the focus of great attention in the applied Computer Science, Artificial Intelligence and Statistics communities in the recent years.
-Many success stories related to the use of Deep Neural Networks have even been reported in the media and no data scientist can ignore the Deep Learning tools available via opensource machine learning libraries such as Tensorflow, Keras, Pytorch and many others.
+The tremendous achievements in deep learning theory and practice have received great attention in the applied Computer Science, Artificial Intelligence and Statistics communities in the recent years.
+Many success stories related to the use of Deep Neural Networks have even been reported in the media and most data scientists are proficient with the Deep Learning tools available via opensource machine learning libraries such as Tensorflow, Keras, Pytorch and many others.

-One of the key ingredient in their success is the huge number of parameters involved in all current architectures, a very counterintuitive approach that defies traditional statistical wisdom.
-Indeed, as intuition suggests, overparametrisation often results in interpolation, i.e. zero training error and the expected outcome of this approach should be very poor generalisation performance.
-However, the main suprise came from the observation that interpolating networks can still generalise well, as shown in the following table \footnote{database is CIFAR 10: set up is $p$ parameters, $n = 50, 000$ training samples and 10 classes \cite{soltanolkotabi2019imaginginparis}.}
+One of the key ingredient in their success is the huge number of parameters involved in all current architectures.
+While enabling unprecedented expressivity capabilities, such regimes of overparametrisations appear very counterintuitive through the lens of traditional statistical wisdom.
+Indeed, as intuition suggests, overparametrisation often results in interpolation, i.e. zero training error.
+The expected outcome of such endeavors should result in very poor generalisation performance.
+Nevertheless interpolating deep neural networks still generalise well despite achieving zero or very small training error.

-Belkin et al. \cite{belkin2019reconciling} recently addressed the problem of resolving this paradox, and brought some new light on the relationships between interpolation and generalization to unseen data.
-In the particular instance of kernel ridge regression, \cite{liang2018just} proved that interpolation can coexist with good generalization.
-In a subsequent line of work, recent connections between kernel regression and wide neural networks extensively were studied by \cite{jacot2018neural}, \cite{du2018gradient}, \cite{allen2018convergence}, \cite{belkin2018understand} and provide additional motivation for a deeper understanding of the double descent phenomenon for kernel methods.
-Further motivations provided by Chizat and Bach \cite{chizat2018note} about any nonlinear model of the form

-with parameter $\theta \in \mathbb{R}^{p}$.
-As elegantly summarised in the introduction of \cite{mei2019generalization}, if we assume that $p$ is so large that training by gradient flow moves each of them by just a small amount with respect to some random initialization $\theta_{0} \in \mathbb{R}^{p}$, linearising the model around $\theta_{0}$ gives

-which leads, in the Empirical Risk Minimisation setting, to consider a simpler linear regression problem, with high dimensional random features $\nabla_{\theta} f\left(X_{i} ; \theta_{0}\right), i=1, \ldots, n$, which owe their randomness to the randomness of the initialisation $\theta_0$.
-This approximation is now well known to be missing the main features of deep neural networks \cite{chizat2019lazy} but it is still a good test bench for new methods of analysing the double descent phenomenon.